waymo-research/waymo-open-dataset/README.md

   </tr>
   <tr>
     <td>description</td>
-    <td><code itemprop="description">The Waymo Open Dataset is comprised of high-resolution sensor data collected by Waymo self-driving cars in a wide variety of conditions.
+    <td><code itemprop="description">The Waymo Open Dataset is comprised of high-resolution sensor data collected by autonomous vehicles operated by the Waymo Driver in a wide variety of conditions.
 We’re releasing this dataset publicly to aid the research community in making advancements in machine perception and self-driving technology.</code></td>
   </tr>
   <tr>
     <td>provider</td>